ivancolomer/api-reac-android/README.md

 **Register Administrator**
 ----
-   Register a new Administrator when there isn't any (on first setup) and returns a String on `content` field with the new generated random password.
+   Register a new Administrator when there isn't any (on first setup) and returns a RegisterResponse object on `content` field with the new generated random password and the id of the member.

 * ***URL***